Dry Eyes – One of the most common eye diseases

 The tear film’s functions are:

-- Nourishing the cornea
+- providing the cornea with nutrients

 The functions of the lipid layer are: